Rphad/Decentraland-Online-Users/README.md

 ## Comments

 I love how the graph has a strong sine look.
 Also, I wasn't able to get data on the first sunday, could be due to several reasons but my guess is that one node wasn't up.
+The graph won't be automatically updated because it will quickly be messy since I plot all the data.
+The R script should be easy to understand though.

 ![Graph](plot.png "Graph after ~6 days")